A decompositional framework for process theories in spacetime: Proofs for relevance of minimal representatives in cd process theories and quantum theory

 up to ordering of the output wires.

-The reason is that the LHS is a purification of $U$ and since $U$ is an isometry, any purification must be product (this is because the RHS is \textit{a} purification of $U$ and the purification of a channel is unique up to an isometry on the purifying systems).
+The LHS is a purification of $U$.
+To see this, note that the processes $\mathtt{A}, \mathtt{B}, V_\mathtt{C}, V_{\mathtt{D}}$ are all isometries, hence, the overall diagram is an isometry.
+Tracing out the wires $C_E, D_E$ yields the original decomposition of $U$ from \cref{2waycomm} and so the LHS is a purification of $U$.
+A purification of an isometry must be product (this is because the RHS is also \textit{a} purification of $U$ and the purification of a channel is unique up to an isometry on the purifying systems).
 From this, we can derive the following equality for $\mathtt{A}$

 where $\phi'$ is an arbitrary pure state.
-Here, we used that $\mathtt{B}$ is CPTP in the first equality, then we added an identity process on the four outgoing wires before the trace in the second equality and finally we used \cref{2waycommpur} in the last equality.
+Here, we used that $\mathtt{B}$ is CPTP in the first equality, then we added an identity process on the four outgoing wires before the trace in the second equality (the correctness of this equality can be easily checked by starting from the RHS to the LHS) and finally we used \cref{2waycommpur} in the last equality.
 An analogous equality holds for $\mathtt{B}$.
-Plugging these into the LHS of \cref{2waycommpur}, combining boxes so as to obtain the form of the 2-way communication minimal representative and then purifying the top two boxes, we find
+Plugging these into the LHS of \cref{2waycommpur}, combining boxes so as to obtain the form of the 2-way communication minimal representative and then purifying the top two boxes, we find up to ordering of the output wires